sbadia/puppet-gitlab/README.md

 # Puppet-gitlab [![Build Status](https://travis-ci.org/sbadia/puppet-gitlab.png)](https://travis-ci.org/sbadia/puppet-gitlab)

-Tested successfully with Gitlab 6-0-stable on Ubuntu 12.04 and Debian Wheezy (7.1) with Puppet 3
+Tested successfully with Gitlab 6-0-stable on Ubuntu 12.04 and Debian Wheezy (7.1) with Puppet 3.2 or newer.

 [GitLab](http://gitlab.org/) is a free project and repository management application